 The underlying vSphere host virtualizes the networks used by the virtual machine.
 This ensures that even after the migration, the virtual machine network identity and network connections are preserved.
 Since a virtual machine migration with vMotion preserves the precise execution state, network identity and active network connections, the result is no downtime or disruption to users.

-vMotion can transfer the active memory and precise execution state of the virtual machine over a high-speed network, allowing it to switch from running on the source vSphere host to the destination vSphere host.
-VMotion keeps the transfer period imperceptible to users by tracking on-going memory transactions in a bitmap.
-Once the entire memory and system state has been copied to the target vSphere host, vMotion suspends the source virtual machine, copies the bitmap to the target vSphere host and resumes the virtual machine on the target vSphere host, thus ensuring transaction integrity.
+vMotion can transfer the active memory and precise execution state of the virtual machine over a high-speed network, allowing it to switch from running on the source vSphere host to the destination vSphere host. vMotion keeps the transfer period imperceptible to users by tracking ongoing memory transactions in a bitmap.
+Once the entire memory and system state have been copied to the target vSphere host, vMotion suspends the source virtual machine, copies the bitmap to the target vSphere host and resumes the virtual machine on the target vSphere host, thus ensuring transaction integrity.